9 Genius Pedicure Tips I Learned From A Top London Foot Doctor

 This is the only foot file you should be using

-People ask Dina if they should be using metal foot files — contraptions which almost resemble a cheese grater (ouch) — but she will always advise against them.
+People ask Dina if they should be using metal foot files — contraptions that almost resemble a cheese grater (ouch) — but she will always advise against them.
 "You're not going to know how much skin you need to take off, and you can cause a lot of damage.
 It's just not worth it, so don't use those."
-In fact they have been banned from lots of podiatry clinics and nail salons recently.
+In fact they have recently been banned from lots of podiatry clinics and nail salons.

-Dina suggests following with a targeted foot cream (she loves CCS Foot Care Cream, £7.99) to replenish what you've taken away with the file.
+Dina suggests following with a targeted foot cream (she loves CCS Foot Care Cream) to replenish what you've taken away with the file.

 Rethink gel polish — especially if you have this condition